rvrichards/ang2zulu/foxtrot/README.md

 The **isSmall()** function is in the script file and looks like:

 > $scope.isSmall = function () { return $scope.ouch  === "small"; };

+##other.html
+This shows a simple way of changing background-colour and font-size for an input box.
+Uses **ng-init**.